prebid/prebid.github.io/dev-docs/modules/userId.md

 #### ID+ Registration

-You can set up your ID+ account by contacting our Product Operations Analyst team directly at [team.pom@zeotap.com](mailto:prebid@liveramp.com) or via [https://idplus.io/contact-us.html](https://idplus.io/contact-us.html)
+You can set up your ID+ account by contacting our support team at [support.idplus@zeotap.com](mailto:support.idplus@zeotap.com) or via [https://idplus.io/contact-us](https://idplus.io/contact-us.html) and we will get back to you.

 ID+ is covered under zeotap privacy policy: [Zeotap Privacy Policy](https://zeotap.com/website-privacy-policy).

 #### ID+ Example